-Each Flow-Through Agreement will contain covenants and representations of the Mineral Issuer that it will incur Qualified CEE in an amount equal to the full purchase price payable for the Flow-Through Shares acquired by the Partnership, and that such Qualified CEE will be renounced to the Partnership with an effective date of not later than December 31, 2022.
-If relevant conditions in the Tax Act are met, certain CEE incurred or to be incurred by a Mineral Issuer in a particular calendar year may be renounced effective December 31 of the preceding calendar year provided that the renunciation is made in the first three months of the partnership deal with each other at arm's length (for the purposes of the Tax Act) throughout the year ended December 31, 2023 and (ii) the Mineral Issuer renounces such Qualified CEE in January, February or March of 2023 with an effective date of December 31, 2022.
-Essentially, this "lookback" rule permits a Mineral Issuer to incur

-Qualified CEE in 2023 while being deemed under the Tax Act to have incurred such Qualified CEE in 2022.
-If Qualified CEE renounced before April 2023, effective December 31, 2022, is not in fact incurred in 2023, the Partnership will have its CEE reduced accordingly, effective as of December 31, 2022.
-The result is that the CEE that was in fact allocated by the Partnership to Limited Partners holding Units as at December 31, 2022 will be reduced accordingly and such Limited Partners will be required to amend their 2022 income tax returns to take into account the reduction in the CEE allocated for the year.
-However, such Limited Partners will not be charged interest on any unpaid income tax arising as a result of such reduction for the period provided that any unpaid tax liability is settled on or prior to April 28, 2024.
+Each Flow-Through Agreement will contain covenants and representations of the Mineral Issuer that it will incur Qualified CEE in an amount equal to the full purchase price payable for the Flow-Through Shares acquired by the Partnership, and that such Qualified CEE will be renounced to the Partnership with an effective date of not later than December 31, 2023.
+If relevant conditions in the Tax Act are met, certain CEE incurred or to be incurred by a Mineral Issuer in a particular calendar year may be renounced effective December 31 of the preceding calendar year provided that the renunciation is made in the first three months of the particular calendar year.
+For example, where a Mineral Issuer incurs Qualified CEE at any time up to December 31, 2024, provided certain conditions are met, including that (i) the Mineral Issuer and the Partnership deal with each other at arm's length (for the purposes of the Tax Act) throughout the year ended December 31, 2024 and (ii) the Mineral Issuer renounces such Qualified CEE in January, February or March of 2024 with an effective date of December 31, 2023, the Mineral Issuer is deemed to have incurred such Qualified CEE on December 31, 2023.
+Essentially, this "lookback" rule permits a Mineral Issuer to incur Qualified CEE in 2024 while being deemed under the Tax Act to have incurred such Qualified CEE in 2023.
+If Qualified CEE renounced before April 2024, effective December 31, 2023, is not in fact incurred in 2024, the Partnership will have its CEE reduced accordingly, effective as of December 31, 2023.
+The result is that the CEE that was in fact allocated by the Partnership to Limited Partners holding Units as at December 31, 2023 will be reduced accordingly and such Limited Partners will be required to amend their 2023 income tax returns to take into account the reduction in the CEE allocated for the year.
+However, such Limited Partners will not be charged interest on any unpaid income tax arising as a result of such reduction for the period provided that any unpaid tax liability is settled on or prior to April 30, 2025.